grz0zrg/ARM-ForthLite/README.md

 Code can be reduced further by inlining subroutines at the risk of being unreadable, "ret" could be put automatically also but require a "primitive" flag, may save some bytes with many primitives.

-Can also be reduced greatly by abandoning number parsing since it can be implemented with primitives, this is what sectorforth or milliForth do, would result in a *~400b* example.
+Can also be reduced greatly by abandoning number parsing since it can be implemented with primitives, this is what sectorforth or milliForth do, would result in a *< 400b* example.

+Another option is to abandon the mode (compile / immediate) and just generate code somewhere in RAM then jump to it at the end, it is like being always in compile mode, this has the advantage of freeing many registers so they can be used to hold temporary values likes in Machine Forth which avoid stack noise, it is also much faster and tinier, the code here is easily adaptable to do this.

 ## Speed